Marketing information system: Overview

-"A marketing information system, which continuously collects the initial, routine and systematic data, is not only used for one particular topic but is designed for monitoring the degree of the marketing success to ensure the achievable of the operation as well."
+"A marketing information system, which continuously collects the initial, routine and systematic data, is not only used for one particular topic but is designed for monitoring the degree of marketing success to ensure the achievable of the operation as well."

 Importance

-As the concepts is very self explanatory MIS is very useful for all the establishments for taking early and post decisions, analysing the performance of the target and achievements based on availability of required structured data etc. Developing an MIS system is becoming extremely important as the strength of economies rely on services and to better understand the specific needs of customers.
+As the concepts are very self explanatory MkIS is very useful for all the establishments for taking early and post decisions, analysing the performance of the target and achievements based on availability of required structured data etc. Developing an MkIS system is becoming extremely important as the strength of economies rely on services and to better understand the specific needs of customers.
 Kotler, et al. (2006) defined it more broadly as "people, equipment, and procedures to gather, sort, analyze, evaluate, and distribute needed, timely, and accurate information to marketing decision makers."